beneath-hq/beneath/docs/contributing/02-development-environment.md

 ### Control backend

-- Run with `go run cmd/control/main.go`
+- For development, run with `ENV=dev go run cmd/control/main.go`
 - If successful, you can access a GraphQL Playground at http://localhost:4000/playground

 ### Gateway backend

-- Run with `go run cmd/gateway/main.go`
+- Run with `ENV=dev go run cmd/gateway/main.go`
 - If successful, you can ping the gateway at http://localhost:5000/

 ### Pipeline

-- Run with `go run cmd/pipeline/main.go`
+- Run with `ENV=dev go run cmd/pipeline/main.go`

 ### Task queue

-- Run with `go run cmd/taskqueue/main.go`
+- Run with `ENV=dev go run cmd/taskqueue/main.go`

 ### Frontend (UI)